sberthol/openig-cidemo/README.md

-# Demonstrate how to deploy OpenAM to Kubernetes from a Jenkins CI pipeline
+# Demonstrate how to deploy OpenIG to Kubernetes from a Jenkins CI pipeline

 ##Warning